- What do we mean by “physical activity”?

 This depends on your current level of activity, health concerns and experience.

-Start with small changes if you consider yourself to be inactive, e.g. If you are spending a lot of your day lying, or sitting, or if you are only able to manage very short, or irregular bouts of activity:
+Start with small changes if you consider yourself to be inactive.
+For example, if you are spending a lot of your day lying or sitting, or if you are only able to manage very short, or irregular bouts of activity:

 - Aim to limit any daytime sleeping periods